rust-lang/rust/text/0000-extended-compare-and-swap.md

 # Alternatives
 [alternatives]: #alternatives

 One alternative for supporting failure orderings is to add new enum variants to `Ordering` instead of adding new methods with two ordering parameters.
 The following variants would need to be added: `AcquireFailRelaxed`, `AcqRelFailRelaxed`, `SeqCstFailRelaxed`, `SeqCstFailAcquire`.
 The downside is that the names are quite ugly and are only valid for `compare_and_swap`, not other atomic operations.
+It is also a breaking change to a stable enum.

+Another alternative is to deprecate the existing `compare_and_swap` functions and replace them with `compare_exchange` which takes two ordering parameters.
+The new name matches the one used by C++11 and C11, which is a good thing since Rust's memory model is based on the C++11 one.

 Not doing anything is also a possible option, but this will cause Rust to generate worse code for some lock-free algorithms.